 Being lonely, an advantage or disadvantage?

-The study says we tend to use default networks while remembering the past, thinking hypothetical present, or visioning the future.
-This network being positively linked with loneliness perhaps is an advantage because lonely people are more likely to use imagination, memories of the past, and hopes for the future to get rid of their feeling of isolation from society.
+The study says we tend to use default networks while remembering the past, thinking hypothetical present, or envisioning the future.
+This network being positively linked with loneliness, perhaps, is an advantage because lonely people are more likely to use imagination, memories of the past, and hopes for the future to get rid of their feeling of isolation from society.

 Read Also: The Use of Cochlear Implants in Adults With Hearing Loss Could Prevent Dementia